 Fig. 2 fracture of casting during cooling

 During the heat treatment quenching process, the material is prone to fracture due to the martensitic transformation of undercooled austenite.

 Fig. 3 metal fracture during quenching

 Measurement of residual stress

-The measurement of residual stress can be divided into mechanical method, chemical method and X-ray method.
+The methods of measuring residual stress can be classified into three categories: mechanical, chemical, and X-ray methods.

-The most common mechanical method is drilling method (also known as blind hole method).
+The most widely used mechanical method is the drilling method, also known as the blind hole method.